5 Common Mistakes in Pitch Decksby Scott Edward Walker on September 29th, 2010

-As a corporate lawyer for entrepreneurs, I am often asked to review pitch decks.
-A “pitch deck” is a collection of PowerPoint slides created by an entrepreneur in order to raise funds from (i.e., “pitch”) investors.
-They can be sent to investors as a stand-alone document (e.g., via email) or they can be used in conjunction with an in-person presentation.
-I am generally happy to give my input with respect to pitch decks — with the caveat that I’m a lawyer, not an investor.
-That being said, here are five common mistakes that I see:
+As a corporate lawyer for entrepreneurs, I am often asked to review “pitch decks” or “decks.”
+A deck is a collection of PowerPoint slides created by founders to raise funds from investors.
+The deck can be sent to investors as a stand-alone document (e.g., via email) or it can be used in conjunction with an in-person presentation.
+I am generally happy to give my input with respect to decks — with the caveat that I’m a lawyer, not an investor.
+That being said, here are five common mistakes that I often see:

 Mistake #1 — Too Many Slides.
 Having too many slides is probably the number one mistake that entrepreneurs make.
 I recommend 10 slides or less.
 Indeed, Fred Wilson, a highly-successful and well-respected VC, recommends six slides in his post here and aptly points out that: “Like many things in life, less is more in fundraising slides.
 You can explain your business in mind numbing detail or you can inspire an investor and let them imagine.
 Guess what works better?”